Title 902 | Chapter 100 | Regulation 130REG

 Operator and Public Protection.(1)

-Except for hand-held x-ray systems with integral shields, each installation shall be provided with a protective barrier for the operator or shall be so arranged that the operator can conveniently stand at least six (6) feet from the patient, the tube housing assembly, and outside the path of the useful x-ray beam while making an exposure.(2)
+Except for hand-held x-ray systems with integral shields, each installation shall be provided with a protective barrier for the operator or shall be arranged so that the operator can conveniently stand at least six (6) feet from the patient, the tube housing assembly, and outside the path of the useful x-ray beam while making an exposure.(2)

 If six (6) feet cannot be maintained, a barrier shall be provided, with the ability to view the patient, while making the exposure.(3)